sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/Sanskrit_devanAgarI_markdown.md

 - If the sandhi break denotes separate sentances or pauses, insert apprpriate punctuation like , or ।.
 - Don't remove avagraha-s.
 Eg. don't replace यदा ऽऽत्मानं with यदात्मानं.

-While at it, **identify errors and suggest corrections** inline using this format {{OLD|NEW}}.
+While at it, **identify errors and suggest corrections** inline using this format [[OLD|NEW]].
 This includes spelling / grammatical Errors, invalid words.

 **Format quotes** (mantras to be chanted are also counted as quotes) as follows -